-The General Data Protection Regulation (GDPR) is set to come into full force in May 2018.
-It will present the most significant change to EU data protection in 20 years, meaning organisations must update their policies to ensure they are compliant.
-Further, all staff who are involved with the processing and storing of data must be familiar with their organisation’s data protection policy.
+The General Data Protection Regulation (GDPR) is now in force.
+It presents the most significant change to EU data protection in 20 years, meaning organisations have had to update their policies to ensure they are compliant.
+Further, all staff who are involved in the processing and storing of data must be familiar with their organisation’s data protection policy.
 We have therefore provided a data protection policy template to help your staff understand and follow your organisation’s data protection procedures.

 Read more: The GDPR resource page

 Who is responsible for the data protection policy?

 Staff should know who to approach if they have any questions regarding the data protection policy or anything related to the processing of personal data.
 Under GDPR, certain organisations are required to appoint a Data Protection Officer (DPO).
 It will be their role to advise the company on the rules needed to ensure compliance with data protection laws.

 Over 22 leading firms joined Director of Best Practice Gary Yantin and SRA Policy Executive Richard Williams for the second continuing competence user group.
 This candid conversation between the firms and the regulator focussed on how firms are implementing continuing competence since the changes to CPD in November, and to share best practice.